 MSA stand for “Mass Spectrum Analyzer”.

-It is a device to clarify the ion environment around the Martian moon.
-The presence of ice inside the Martian moon, the weathering effect of the Martian moon surface, and the amount of Martian atmosphere dissipation are investigated by measuring ions released from the Martian moon, ions released from Mars, and solar wind ions.
+This is an instrument to clarify the ion environment around the Martian moon.
+The presence of ice inside the Martian moon, the weathering effect on the Martian moon surface, and the amount of Martian atmosphere dissipation can be investigated by measuring ions released from the Martian moon, ions released from Mars, and the ions in the solar wind.

 Osaka University, Associate Professor